 Minhag # 3 - Second Sefirah

-The Rema then mentions another popular minhag, to start the Sefirah restrictions from Rosh Chodesh Iyar, and not from right after Pesach.
+The Rema then mentions another popular minhag, to only start the Sefirah restrictions from Rosh Chodesh Iyar, and not from right after Pesach.
 This Sefirah lasts until shortly before Shavuos, excluding Lag B’Omer itself.
 This has come to be known colloquially as ‘Second Sefirah’.

 But why such disparate Sefirahs?
 If we are all keeping the same prohibitions for the same reason, how can there be so many different minhagim in its practical application?

-However, there is another opinion, attributed to Tosafos.
+However, there is another opinion, attributed to the Baalei Tosafos.
 They maintain that in actuality the talmidim died throughout the entire time period from Pesach to Shavuos.
-Yet, they did not die on days when Tachanun was not said, including all days of Pesach, the Shabbosos in between and Rosh Chodesh.
+Yet, they did not die on days when Tachanun was not said, including all days of Pesach, the Shabbosos in between, and Rosh Chodesh.
 This adds up to 16 days.
 Meaning, of the entire 49 day period, they died on 33 of those days.
-Therefore, as a siman to show that they died for 33 of these days (in addition to the reasons cited in a previous article “The Unknown Days of the Jewish Calendar”), Lag B’Omer, the 33rd day of the Sefirah, was chosen as a day of easing restrictions.
+Therefore, as a siman to show that they died for 33 of these days (in addition to several other reasons detailed at length in a previous article titled “The ‘Unknown Days’ of the Jewish Calendar”), Lag B’Omer, the 33rd day of the Sefirah, was chosen as a day of easing restrictions.